JoaoCostaIFG/FSI/Exam/resumo.md

 - The collection of all anchor texts can be explored with standard IR techniques and incorporated as an additional feature in an inverted index: **important feature for image search**.

+## Query processing

+- **Document-at-a-time** - calculates complete scores for documents by processing all term lists, one document at a time.
+Documents sorted according to their score at the end (otimizar documentos no fim da lista se os docs estiverem ordenados por alguma metrica).
+- **Term-at-a-time** - accumulates scores for documents by processing term lists one at a time.
+When all terms are processed, the accumulators contain the final scores of all matching documents (otimizar ignorando stop words).
+- **Optimization (2 classes)**:
+  - **read less data** from the index;
+  - **process fewer** documents.

+### Conjunctive processing

+- Base assumption: so retornar docs que contêm todos os query terms (default em web search e esperado pelos users).
+- Funciona melhor quando 1 dos termos é raro (skip de parte da inverted list).
+- Short queries beneficio de efficiencia e effectiveness.
+- Long queries n são bons candidatos.

+## Relevance Feedback

+- Exact matches aren't the only way to obtain relevant results;
+- Vocabulary mismatch between the user and the collection, e.g. synonyms exit.
+- System side techniques:
+  - global methods expand or reformulate the query terms indenpendently of the query or the results: thesaurus + spell correction;
+  - local methods adjust a query relative to the documents that initially
+    appear: relevance feedback + pseudo-relevance feedback.

+### Query expansion

+- Usar synonyms e palavras relacionadas (thesaurus) para generar queries alternativas.

+### Relevance feedback (e.g. Rocchio)

+- User faz short, simple query.
+- User seleciona os relevantes dos resultados inciais dessa query.
+- Sistema usa essa info para refinar a query.
+- Pode repetir ad nauseam.
+- Idea: it is difficult to formulate a good query when you don't know the collection.
+- Useful for image search (images can be hard to describe).
+- Can improve both recall and precision, but in practice is more useful for increasing recall (users only take the time to refine the query when they want to see an high number of relevant documents).
+- Positive feedback is more useful like negative (many systems only allow positive feedback).

+#### Limitations

+- Misspellings + Cross-language retrieval + Vocabulary mismatch;
+- Users don't like to provide explicit feedback (they expect single interaction);
+- It is often harder to understand why a particular document was retrieved after relevance feedback was applied.

+### Pseudo Relevance feedback

+- Automate manual parts of the process;
+- Assume top k ranked documents are relevant and apply relevance feedback algorithm under this assumption.

+## Entity Search

+- **Knowledge bases** - large scale structured knowledge repositories.
+Organizam info a volta de objectos chamados **entities**;
+- **Entities** - UID, Name(s), Type(s), Attributes, Relationships;
+- **RDF**: **Subject (URI)** -**Predicate (URI de relationship or property)**-> **Object (URI or literal)**.

+### Entity-Oriented Search

+- Search paradigm of organizing and accessing information centered around entities (their attributes and relationships);
+- From a user prespective, entities are natural units for organizing information.
+Allowing users to interact with specific entities offers a richer and more effective user experience than document-based search.
+- From a machine perspective, entities allow for a better understanding of search queries, document content, and users.

+### Data

+- **Unstructued data** - can be found in a vast quatity of forms: web pages, spreadsheets, emails, tweets, etc...
+All of these can be treated as sequence of words.
+- **Semi-structured data** - characterized by the lack of rigid, formal structure.
+Normalmente tem tags/markup que separa conteudo textual dos elementos semanticos (e.g. HTML data).
+- **Structured data** - adheres to a predefined (fixed) schema and is typically organized in a tabular format (e.g. relation databases).
+O schema define a organização e impõe contraints para garantir consistencia.

+### Tasks Entity-oriented Search

+- **Entity Retrieval** - 40% to 70% of web queries target/mention specific
+  entity;
+- **Entity Linking** - entities for knowledge representation;
+- **Entities for an enhanced user experience**.

+### Ad Hoc Entity Retrieval Task

+- Ad Hoc as in the user initiated the search process by formulating and issuing a query.
+- **Main strategy** - criar **profile document** paracada entity com o knowledge sobre ela e fazer pesquisa como se fosse **document search**.

+#### Profile document

+- Contains all information we have about that entity;
+- Serve como representação textual do documento, a **entity description**;
+- Queremos um vector pesado de termos;
+- Entity components:
+  - **Entity length** - total number of terms in the entity description;
+  - **Term frequency (TF)** - normalized term count (by length) in the entity description;
+  - **Entity frequency (EF)** - number of entities in which the term occurs;
+  - **Inverse entity frequency (IEF)** - log normalized ration between the total number of entities in the catalog, and the entity frequency.

+Para dados **semi-estruturados** cada entidade/relação torna-se num field. É importante ter um catch-all field.
+Não consideramos todas as relações (pk são muitas), juntámos essas relações numa só (**triples**).
+Algumas relações é dificil extrair texto então vamos buscar a `<foam:name>` ou `<rdfs:label>`.

+**Ranking** é feito como em documentos mas trocando por entity nas equações.

+### Entity Linking

+- Recognizing entity mentions in text and linking them to the corresponding entries in a KB:
+  1. Mention detection;
+  2. Candidate selection;
+  3. Disambiguation;

+## Search User Interfaces

+- The HCI community has developed the DECIDE process to help on this decision:
+  - **D** - **Determine** the goals of the evaluation;
+  - **E** - **Explore** the specific questions to be answered;
+  - **C** - **Choose** an evaluation paradigm;
+  - **I** - **Identify** pratical issues in performing the evaluation;
+  - **D** - **Decide** how to deal with any ethical issues;
+  - **E** - **Evaluate**, interpret, and present the data.